A Gaussian Process Generative Model for QCD Equation of State: Deploy EOS to heavy-ion simulations

 \subsection{EOS effects on final-state hadronic observables}

 We will now examine a few final-state observables and the effect of different EOS on them.
 In this work, we keep all the model parameters fixed in the simulations and only change the EOS to show its effects on final-state observables.
-We will perform a Bayesian inference study to constrain EOS together with all the other model parameters in future work.
+These results can provide useful insights into which observables are highly sensitive to EOS and what temperature range of the EOS the final-state observables can probe.
+Using the methods developed in Ref.~\cite{Roch:2024xhh}, we will perform a Bayesian inference study to constrain EOS together with all the other model parameters in future work because such a study requires large-scale numerical simulations.

 Before we dive into the results, it is helpful for the understanding of the different behavior of the observables to note that the fireball spends most of its lifetime in the temperature region around $150-250$~MeV~\cite{Paquet:2015lta}, where we observe a clear ordering in the speed of sound squared: $c_s^2|_{\text{EOS 2}}<c_s^2|_{\text{HotQCD}}<c_s^2|_{\text{EOS 1}}$.
 The flow development in the hydrodynamic phase is primarily sensitive to the values of $c_s^2$ in this temperature region.